yazi-rs/yazi-rs.github.io/docs/plugins/layout.md

 Applies a percentage of the available space to the element

 Converts the given percentage to a floating-point value and multiplies that with area.
-This value is rounded back to a integer as part of the layout split calculation.
+This value is rounded back to an integer as part of the layout split calculation.

 ```lua
 -- { Percentage(75), Fill(1) }